robinmattern/IODDCOM_prod-robin/README.md

                 `$ npm install     `

               2. Extract db.json from MySQL
-                 - Use the Server1 getJSON Tool described above
+                 - Use the Server1 getJSON Tool described above if necessary
-                 - Copy the db.json file into ./server2/api/models for use by the JSON Server APIs
+                 - Copy the file, db.json, into ./server2/api/models for use by the JSON Server API

               3. Run and test the JSON Server APIs
+                `$ cd server2   `
-                `$ cd server2/1s2*   `
+                `$ cd 1s2*   `
-                `$ ./startServer.mjs `
+                `$ npm start   `
-                 - Open testAPI.html in live server
+                 - Open the file, testAPIs.html, in Live Server

   -